tinkercademy/swift-slides/codingclub/b/list.md

 ## Adding TextFields to the DetailView

-- Lets add TextFields to the `DetailView` to allow users to edit the details of the recipes.
+- Let’s add TextFields to the `DetailView` to allow users to edit the details of the recipes.
 - We change `let` to `var` to make the `title` and `description` editable in the future.

 ```swift[2, 7]